unclebinary1001/unclebinary1001/README.md

 ### Hi there 👋

 I am Mahlangu, affectionately called Uncle B (short for binary) by my close friends.
-I working towards a career in software engineering.
+I am working towards a career in software engineering.
 My interests are edtech, and democratization of technology.

 - 🔭 I’m currently working on technical interview prep for this internship application seation
 - 🌱 I’m currently learning Full Stack Dev with HTML, CSS, JS, NodeJS, React